 The bottom line is that if you’re going to get married, a prenup is the wise choice, and a lawyer will help you handle it correctly.

-While no one wants to consider the event of making good on a prenuptial agreement someday down the road, hiring a Manhattan prenuptial attorney to help you arrange one of these legal agreements may be one of the best ways to protect your assets and retain your personal sovereignty.
+While no one wants to consider the event of making good on a prenuptial agreement someday down the road, hiring a Manhattan prenuptial attorney to help you arrange one of these legal agreements may be one of the ways to protect your assets and retain your personal sovereignty.
 A prenuptial agreement, also called an antenuptial agreement, is a written contract entered into by you and your future spouse.
 Both you and your partner disclose all of the money and property in your possession and arrange for how these assets will be cared for during the marriage.
 Most importantly, an experienced Manhattan prenuptial attorney can also help you and your future spouse navigate the critical process of deciding how your joint assets will be divided up in the event of divorce or the death of one of the partners.

 Why Should You Get a Prenuptial Agreement?

 While New York State already has laws in place to handle the division of property in case of divorce or the death of your spouse, judges will uphold a properly filed prenuptial agreement in lieu of the state laws.
 While Manhattan prenuptial attorneys are usually hired by the wealthier party before marriage, protecting personal wealth isn’t the only reason it may be wise to enter into a prenuptial agreement.

 If you have any amount of inheritance set aside for your child or children, a prenuptial agreement can assure that this inheritance isn’t included in the general divorce proceedings.
 Or, if you have a family home or furniture that has emotional meaning, this may also be one of the items you consider discussing with a prenuptial attorney.
 And, of course, if you do have a large amount of personal wealth, it can make sense to protect it with a prenuptial agreement for tax purposes and to protect yourself against future separation from your spouse.